qwertyarpit/Filter/README.md

 ## Customization

-- To use your own datasets, add CSV files to `public/data/` or update the file upload logic in the dashboard.
+- To use your own datasets, add CSV files to `public/data/`